haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 <br>
 Right after its creation, you will be able to login, but before you can definitely use all the functionalities of the webapp, your account must be validated by an adminitrator that will grant you priviledges.

+**Note** that with the current implementation, the first user to register comes the administrator.

 </details>